 At the age of 21, I boarded a plane in Colorado Springs, Colorado.
 As I settled into my seat, I found myself looking out the small airplane window and realized my life would never be the same.
 I told my self, "From this moment on, I will move forward without regrets.
 I will make the most of this life."

 Hours after leaving Colorado Springs, I landed in London, England.
 There, I spent the next 6-weeks training at the Steiner Leisure facilities.
 While there, I met people from all over the world, partied like there was no tomorrow, and learned what it was to be who I wanted to be.

 After completing the training, I was assigned my first ship, The Celebrity Millennium.
 Myself and a fitness trainer boarded a plane in London and found ourselves on our way to Venice, Italy.
 The next four years of my life were full of adventure, hard work, self-doubt, questionable choices, and lots of memories.

 INTERIOR: POOL DECK OF THE SPLENDOR OF THE SEAS (cruise ship) - NIGHT - MOVING

 The cruise ship glides through the calm waters of the Caribbean Ocean.
-The water reflects slices of the full-moon through the windows surrounding the pool deck where crew members of The Star of the Sea find themselves dancing to some sick beat, swimming in the pool, chilling in the hot tubs, and chatting at the poolside bar.
+The water reflects slices of the full-moon through the windows surrounding the pool deck where crew members of The Splendor of the Sea find themselves dancing to some nice beats, swimming in the pool, chilling in the hot tubs, and chatting at the poolside bar.

-Rose, a dancer new to the ship, is sitting at the bar soaking up the good vibes add enjoying her first crew party.
-Ozro, the spa manager, see Rose sitting alone and decides to introduce himeself, he too is new to the ship and wants to get to know the other crew members.
+Rose, a dancer new to the ship, is sitting at the bar soaking up the good vibes and enjoying her first crew party.
+Ozro, the spa manager, sees Rose sitting alone and decides to introduce himself, he is also new to the ship and wants to get to know the other crew members.